Log on as student with a password of student

 Set "Blank screen" to Never, as shown below.

 You should see information about your Linux version, as shown below.
 Find the text that is covered by a gray box in the image below.

-Use the form below to record your score in Canvas.
+Use the form below to put your name on the WINNERS PAGE.

 Suspend freezes your VM in its current state.
 This is usually the best choice.

 Power Off is only for emergencies, when the guest operating system has crashed.
 It's the equivalent of pulling out the power plug on a real computer.